ravi312/CoP/README.md

 - Objectifying persons and the personalizing of commodities are situated principles of thought and interpretation. as well as structural principles in the formation of communities of practice.

-#### Open questions

-- understanding interrelations of communities; formation of valued identities of mastery through legitimate peripheral participation
+- need to understand interrelations of communities; formation of valued identities of mastery through legitimate peripheral participation
-- questions revolve around issues of legitimate access, conflictual conditions for mastery
-- learning: strongly valued participation and deeply transformed forms of understanding
 - there is a great deal to be learned about communities of practice and the community's knowledgeable skill in schools and workplaces that cannot be learned if institutional boundaries and programs are assumed to define the lived character of social practice
 - communities make possible certain kinds of transformations of understanding, identity, and knowledgeable skill